 - Weight0.6 oz

 Uppercut Deluxe works into your hair easily and never feels greasy or hard.
 It does however fulfill its mission of providing you with firm all-day hold even if your hair is a bit longer.
 It’s a water-based pomade the features a moderate shine and a light to moderate scent that has both coconut and vanilla overtones.
 While we could do without the vanilla scent there are plenty who will find it appealing just as they’ll appreciate the fact that Uppercut Deluxe allows their hair to retain a fairly soft feel even though it’s being held firmly in place.
 There are no harsh chemicals used in the Uppercut Deluxe formula that are going to cause your scalp to revolt or have you itching your head all day.
 And even if you’ve used a fair amount to hold your Robert Smith 1989 throwback do it will wash out with ease at the end of the day.

 - Weight1.44 oz

-8. Reuzel Grease Heavy Hold
+Reuzel Pomade Grease Heavy Hold

-If you can get past the unfortunate name of this product you’ll find a pomade that does a great job of producing moderate to firm hold without a lot of effort or product.
+If you can get past the unfortunate name of this product you’ll find that it does a great job of producing moderate to firm hold without a lot of effort or product.
 It’s light on the scent, light on the wallet and produces a look that’s easy on the eye.
 Guys with elaborate hairdos will find this stuff right up their alley as it achieves near gel-like results without making your hair feel like it’s set in concrete.
 If we have a beef with this pomade it’s that it can take a little more effort than some others to wash out thoroughly.
 It’s not the end of the world but you’ll do your pillowcase a favor by keeping it in mind.
-On the upside even if your hair gets mussed up balling you’ll be able to restore order with a few strokes of the comb.
+On the upside even if your hair gets messed up balling you’ll be able to restore order with a few strokes of the comb.

 - Weight4 oz